10 Healthy Juices for Kids With Their Recipes

 7. Carrot, Ginger, Tomato Juice

-This vegetable juice for kids provides essential nutrients to one’s body and also helps in strengthening their immune system.
+This vegetable juice for kids provides essential nutrients to the body and also helps strengthen the immune system.

 Ingredients